What is the difference between CBD and Marijuana(Cannabis) oil?

 Hemp CBD oil can inhibit the liver’s ability in processing certain medications, which may result in an overall increase in processing times.
 As the liver experiences difficulty in metabolizing, drugs stay longer in the body.
 In some cases, the interaction could cause serious side effects or even overdose.

-With this in mind, you should consult your physician before starting on any hemp CBD oil therapy and may be required to alter dosage.
+With this in mind, you should consult your physician before starting on any hemp CBD oil therapy and may be required to alter your CBD dosage.

 According to ongoing medical research, these prescription drugs have been identified for potential drug interactions when taken with cannabidiol: